Adult Opportunities

 Content Detail

-Get to know the common trees found in local preserves or in neighborhoods.
-In this class, participants will learn how to identify a tree by
+Learn to identify trees in this single-session class at The Morton Arboretum.
+Get to know the identifying characteristics of common Illinois trees found in local preserves or in your neighborhood.
+In this class, you will learn to identify a tree by:

-This tree ID course includes examples of common trees in Illinois and the Midwest, though the basic concepts you will learn can be applied to identifying trees in any region.
+Tree identification is a useful skill and knowing how to identify a tree builds a deeper connection to nature.
+Although this tree ID course includes examples of common trees in Illinois and the Midwest, the basic concepts you will learn can be applied to identifying trees in any region.

 Age: 16 and older

-Course number: N142
+Course number: N142-A

 Instructors

-Kelly Burns, education program guide, The Morton Arboretum
+Education program guides, The Morton Arboretum

 What to Know